top of page

 The course is very well structured: it starts with high-level abstractions and gradually delves into details.
 Examples are based on real projects; interesting and practical homework assignments (I even had to defuse a bomb!).
 Worth every minute and every hryvnia invested.

-Senior Software Engineer @SingleStore (formerly MemSQL)
+Senior Software Engineer @SingleStore (ex MemSQL)

 I highly recommend this course and the platform in general!